 1) Checker Simplification: We observed that veracity assessments among assumption checkers tended to correlate with each other.
 For example, in the navigation case study, changes in the veracity of assumptions made about the robot's sensors and actuators subjectively correlated with (and likely caused) assumption violations about generator outputs.
 In this example, violated assumptions about generator output are symptoms of violated input assumptions.
-Additionally, we observed that assessments of some input assumptions seemed to correlate with each other.
+In addition, we observed that assessments of some input assumptions seemed to correlate with each other.
 For example, in the navigation case study, violating assumptions about the amount of sensor noise often caused the robot to believe that its actuators were not behaving according to assumptions.
 These anecdotal observations give credence to the idea that not all assumptions need to be tracked for the robot to self-assess its proficiency.

 We explored that idea by evaluating how well AAT estimated robot performance in the navigation case study given various subsets of checkers identified in Fig. 4.
-Since these subsets require different amounts of effort to implement, as measured both by the useful (though imperfect) metrics of lines of code and number of alignment checkers (Fig. 14b), it is informative to evaluate how different subsets impact the ability of the robot to assess its performance.
+Since these subsets require different amounts of effort to implement, as measured both by the useful (though imperfect) metrics of lines of code and number of alignment checkers [see Fig. 14(b)], it is informative to evaluate how different subsets impact the ability of the robot to assess its performance.

-Fig. 14c uses the area under the ROC curve to compare the ability of each subset of checkers to accurately discriminate between success and failure over the initial stages of the robot's mission.
+Fig. 14(c) uses the area under the ROC curve to compare the ability of each subset of checkers to accurately discriminate between success and failure over the initial stages of the robot's mission.
 The figure shows that all subsets of checkers differentiate between success and failure substantially better than random guesses even at the start of the task.
 After 10% of the mission is completed, all subsets of checkers produce high discriminability, though with some small variations.
-However, the subsets of Output and Actuator alignment checkers (Fig. 4) initially produced lower discriminability than the other subsets of checkers, suggesting that assessment accuracy is affected by which checker subset is chosen but that some subsets can be very accurate.
-These results indicate that not all generator assumptions need to be tracked in order for the robot to do a
+However, the subsets of output and actuator alignment checkers (see Fig. 4) initially produced lower discriminability than the other subsets of checkers, suggesting that assessment accuracy is affected by which checker subset is chosen but that some subsets can be very accurate.
+These results indicate that not all generator assumptions need to be tracked in order for the robot to do a reasonably good job of assessing its own proficiency, but that the subset of checkers chosen is important.